satrio-netdevops/jams-resolution/README.md

-# jams-resolution
+# Jams-Project-Resolution
-Repository for my future plan
+Repository for my future project plan and learning.
+I'm open to collaboration in project with anyone who want to study together